Inside the stretch limo where ‘Tiger King’ star Joe Exotic’s team waited for a pardon that never came

 Everyone was “just joking, trying to pass the time,” Debose says.
 There were reporters around.
 “This time tomorrow, we’re going to be celebrating,” Eric Love, the Texas philanthropist who had lobbied for the pardon, told the British tabloid Metro.
 “We have good reason to believe it will come through.”

-So confident was Team Tiger of Exotic’s imminent release that it also hired a hairdresser, who was waiting in Debose’s limo to coif Exotic’s signature platinum-blonde mullet.
+So confident was Team Tiger of Exotic’s imminent release that it also hired a hairdresser, who was waiting in Debose’s limo to coif Exotic’s signature platinum-blond mullet.
 “He doesn’t want anyone to see him until his hair is done,” Love told an ABC News affiliate.

 Love even spoke of swinging by McDonald’s to get Exotic a McRib sandwich.